 I often find business owners and people involved in business just don’t read contracts properly or if they do read them they don’t understand them.

-The problem is, if you’re dealing with contracts in any shape or
+The problem is, if you’re dealing with contracts in any shape or form, if you don’t understand what you’re getting yourself into you’re opening yourself up to risk.

 There’s lots of classic examples of really simple contracts that people sign that open up a whole heap of risk that they never intended at the beginning.